bhits/context-handler/README.md

 	        oid: urn:oid:1.3.6.1.4.1.21367.13.20.200
 	        label: MRN
     ...
 ```

-3. This API also needs to call Logback-Audit server, so please following the [Logback-Audit deployment instruction](https://github.com/bhits/logback-audit) to set it up
+3. This API also needs to call the Logback-Audit server, so please follow the [Logback-Audit deployment instruction](https://github.com/bhits/logback-audit) to set it up.
-4. After Logback-Audit server is up, the hostname (currently is localhost) in the [default configuration](context-handler/src/main/resources/application.yml) need to be replaced with the real server name
+4. After the Logback-Audit server is up, the hostname (currently is localhost) in the [default configuration](context-handler/src/main/resources/application.yml) needs to be replaced with the real server name.
 Logback-Audit configuration section in the configuration file

 ```yml